MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wlanihv/ns-wlanihv-_dot11ext_ihv_handlers.md

 ## -description

 <div class="alert"><b>Important</b>  The <a href="https://msdn.microsoft.com/library/windows/hardware/ff560689">Native 802.11 Wireless LAN</a> interface is deprecated in Windows 10 and later.
 Please use the WLAN Device Driver Interface (WDI) instead.
-For more information about WDI, see <a href="https://msdn.microsoft.com/6EF92E34-7BC9-465E-B05D-2BCB29165A18">WLAN Universal Windows driver model</a>.</div><div> </div>The DOT11EXT_IHV_HANDLERS structure specifies a list of pointers to the IHV handler functions
+For more information about WDI, see <a href="https://msdn.microsoft.com/6EF92E34-7BC9-465E-B05D-2BCB29165A18">WLAN Universal Windows driver model</a>.

-  supported by the IHV Extensions DLL.
+The DOT11EXT_IHV_HANDLERS structure specifies a list of pointers to the IHV handler functions supported by the IHV Extensions DLL.

 ## -syntax